cozis/Noja/README.md

 I wrote it on a linux machine, but there should be very few places where a linux host is assumed.
 It should be very easy to port.

 ## Development state
 The interpreter is fully functional, but lots of built-in functions that one would expect still need to be implemented.
-Unfortunately, I feel like this requires much more work than what it's worth at the moment.
-At the moment the proprity is writing documentation so that more people can try it and give feedback.
+Unfortunately, I feel like, at the moment, this requires much more work than what it's worth.
+At this time the priority is writing documentation and tests so that more people can try it, give feedback and move forward without breaking the world.

 ## Build
 To build it, just run: